geekypedia/Rester/README.md

 3. Create a .php file under this project.
 You can keep it anywhere (direcly in project root folder or within a subfolder).
 4. Register a new custom API as shown in the example below.

+Note: It is mandatory to write any custom APIs with pRESTige specific code in 'api' project inside the Code Editor.
+It is designed that way. pRESTige automatically picks up any custom API written inside the 'api' project.
+So be careful in what you write to avoid 500 Internal Server Errors.
+It doesn't matter what name you give to your PHP file or whether you put it in a subfolder inside the 'api' project.
+This gives you flexibility of arranging your code.
+For some reason, you need to write a RAW PHP file to do something outside the scope of pRESTige, create another project inside the Code Editor and then put your PHP files there.
+Do not use the 'api' project for any non pRESTige code, otherwise you might get Internal Server Error while calling your APIs.

 ```php
 $prestige->register("GET", "hello", "world", function($params=null){
 	global $prestige;